Pharmacist CV

 Julia has opted for the California CV template because its easy to read layout and two-column structure.
 It presents her relevant skills and work experience in a concise and brief manner.

-Start now"Established and customer-oriented senior clinical pharmacist with over 5 years of experience in hospital and community settings.
+"Established and customer-oriented senior clinical pharmacist with over 5 years of experience in hospital and community settings.
 Reputable track record of compounding and dispensing medications, providing pharmaceutical advice, and monitoring customer’s drug therapies."

-Julia Dawson - Clinical Pharmacist
+Julia Dawson - Pharmacist

 Table of contents